SerenTera/DressUpYourFriends/README.md

 ```
 Hopefully the part names are self explanatory.

-Example: type 'dumode styleface,stylebody' if you want to stop hat, mask and back accessories of the target from being changed.
+Example: type 'dumode styleface,stylebody' if you want to mask and costume of the target from being changed.

 ## Customization
-Additionally, you can set the costume you want to be pasted over onto the using commands and itemIds, in addition to using other modules that changes appearances (such as costume-ex), this allows you to achieve a different look from your target.
-However, any appearance changes made after customization will change back to the costume/equips on you, unless !du fix was used prior to customization.
-There are 2 commands available:

-### Complex customization
-This uses the following commands:

-ducustom ('weapon','chest','inner','chestdye','enchantment','hat','mask','back','weaponskin','costume','costumedye')

-Where you have to replace each of the part with their desired itemID or 'x' if you want to leave it as the one you have equipped.

-Example: 'ducustom (x,x,x,x,12,150208,x,x,185498,255196,x)' will change your saved hat/weaponskin/costume equipped to Bizzare tiered hat, castanic wedding dress, and a plasma cannon weaponskin with +12 enchantment effect.
+Two methods of customization are available, using the json file or typing the command.
+Using json has been explained above already.

-### Simple customization
+### Typing command:
 This uses this command, where each part and itemid are separated by a comma (,).
 No spaces between partname and itemId.

 ducustom (part name)(itemId),(part name)(itemId),....

-Part names are: weapon,chest,inner,chestdye,enchantment,hat,mask,back,weaponskin,costume,costumedye
+Part names are stated above.

-Example: 'ducustom hat150208,weaponskin185498,costume255196' to change your saved hat/weaponskin/costume equipped to Bizzare tiered hat, castanic wedding dress, and a plasma cannon weaponskin.
+Example: 'ducustom stylehead150208,styleweapon185498,stylebody255196' to change your saved hat/weaponskin/costume equipped to Bizzare tiered hat, castanic wedding dress, and a plasma cannon weaponskin.

-You can also just use 'ducustom costume255196' if you just want to change a single part.
+You can also just use 'ducustom stylebody255196' if you just want to change a single part.
 In this example it changes the saved costume to castanic wedding dress.

 Simple customization is stackable, where each change will modify the costume part and previous changes will still be counted in.
 The latest itemId for that part is copied.